-I’m a writer, therefore I’m a reader.
+I’m a writer, therefore a reader.
 I read computer screens, blogs, my Kindle, magazines, books….text is NOT my enemy.
-I love to read.
+I love to read anything I can get my hands on.

 But not tonight.
 Tonight I wanted a video.